- Dress COde

 Friday Lunch Visitors

 Authorized guardians listed on the student's pick-up list are allowed to have lunch with the student on Fridays during the designated lunch time.
 A physical government photo ID is required to check in.
 The IDs are scanned through an ID machine to issue a visitor badge.
 The name of the student with whom the visitor will eat will be displayed on the name tag.
+Please be sure to visibly post the visitor badge on your chest so it is visible.
 In order to maximize the full lunch time with your student, please report to the office about 10-15 minutes before their scheduled lunch time in order to check-in since there will be a high foot traffic in the office.

 Limit of 2 guests per student.
 Visitors will only be allowed to attend the lunch of their student.

 In the event that visitors are attending multiple lunches that are not back-to-back times, the visitors must report back to the office.
 These visitors will be allowed to return to the cafeteria at the designated lunch time.

 Lunch visitors may bring lunch or order a lunch from the cafeteria.
 Please bring cash only if you wish to purchase a lunch from the school cafeteria.
 Food can only be shared between the child and their visitor.